Additive Models Explained: A Computational Complexity Approach: Proof Outline of Complexity Results

 \subsection{Pseudo Polynomial-Time Explanation Computations}

 Table~\ref{fig:summaryresults} shows that both CC and SHAP-C queries are intractable.
-However, if the GAM's weights $\beta_0,\beta_1,\ldots,\beta_n$ are given in \emph{unary} (rather than \emph{binary}), they become computable in polynomial time.
-This \emph{pseudo-polynomial} setting enables efficient computation when weight precision is bounded, using dynamic programming similar to~\citep{BaMoPeSu20}, and detailed in our proofs.
+However, if the GAM's internal encoding and input is given in \emph{unary} (rather than \emph{binary}) and the GAM has a polynomially bounded output, they become computable in polynomial time.
+This \emph{pseudo-polynomial} setting enables efficient computation when the encoding precision is bounded, using dynamic programming similar to~\citep{BaMoPeSu20}, and detailed in our proofs.
 It applies to enumerable discrete domains (all component types), where enumeration makes $\mathbb{E}_{\z\sim\mathcal{D}_p}[f(\x_i)]$ tractable.

-\begin{proposition} Given \emph{any} GAM over an enumerable discrete input, the CC and SHAP-C queries can be computed in pseudo-polynomial time. \end{proposition}
+\begin{proposition} Given any unary-encoded GAM over a discrete, enumerable input domain with polynomially bounded output, the CC and SHAP-C queries admit a pseudo-polynomial-time algorithm. \end{proposition}